VoloCity VC 2-1

 — White Paper: Pioneering The Urban Air Taxi Revolution, 1.0, Volocopter, Jun.
 6, 2019

-Volocopter views that safety and simplicity are closely related and that simplicity will also help certify their new eVTOL aircraft.
+Volocopter views that safety and simplicity are closely related and that simplicity will also aid new eVTOL aircraft in the certification process.
 The fixed-pitched propellers have no tilting mechanisms and the flight computer independently changes the speed of each motor to achieve take-offs, forward flight and landings.
 This type of flight architecture makes the aircraft more simplified and robust.
 In the event of any motor failures, the aircraft can fly and land safely with only twelve (12) motors working.
-Volocopter has multi-redundant systems including, propellers, motors, batteries, electronics, displays and more, to ensure the highest degree of reliability and safety.
+Volocopter has multi-redundant systems including propellers, motors, batteries, electronics, displays and more, to ensure the highest degree of reliability and safety.

 Volocopter has reported their eVTOL aircraft when hovering at 75 meters (246 ft) has a noise level of 65 dB(A).
-A helicopter with large rotors make more noise than small propellers.
-Smaller propellers have slower tip speeds which reduces noise coming from the propeller tips.
+A helicopter with large rotors make more noise, while smaller propellers have slower tip speeds which reduces noise coming from the propeller tips.
 Stated another way, the company has said that multiple weak propeller sound sources spread the noise over a broad frequency spectrum, which is less disturbing to the human ear than one large noise source.
-Volocopter says their eVTOL air taxi has such reduced noise, that it does not add to the present noise pollution of large megacities.
+Volocopter says their eVTOL air taxi has such reduced noise, and does not add to the present noise pollution of large megacities.

 Range and Speed